 My bravery?
 I was utterly heartbroken as I mourned my old, wonderful, normal life that was now just an endless barrage of tests, managing my diet and tracking symptoms.
 Being in hospital for so long, being so unwell, made me paranoid about when I actually did feel well – Me?
 Well?
 Something must be wrong!
 Ensue panic!

 I just wasn’t happy at all.
 I struggled to find my own new identity in being sick.
 I couldn’t deny what I had or the simple fact that I had it, so I sat and thought long and hard about what I wanted to do.
 What I wanted to be, who I wanted to be.
-I read books, articles, spoke to other patients, confessed a lot to my counsellor and slowly I came around.
+I read books, articles, spoke to other patients, confessed a lot to my counselor and slowly I came around.
 But I struggled a great deal – and to a certain extent, still do – with being told to “be happy”.
 I don’t think it’s necessarily that simple, nor is it that easy to do.
 And why can’t you have some time to be angry about things, about this type of thing?

 It is not easy to be happy all the time.
 It is incredibly hard and draining to be positive all the time.
 I appreciate good advice but not when it is being constantly rammed down our throats; from doctors, medical staff, loved ones, it’s all said with that compassion that leaves you feeling grateful, although through gritted teeth.
 I don’t feel as if I can be unhappy about my health.
 Especially now in my current situation; going through two major surgeries in four months, coming out with an ileostomy and a forever changed digestive system.
 Let alone how my scars and my actual ostomy makes me feel and look.
 I can’t always be smiling about it.
 I need to be angry, some times.